The Basic Mold Process Can Be Summarized in Seven High-Level Steps:

 You can create the molding component that represents the filled mold cavity.

 Creo Parametric creates the molding component automatically by determining the volume remaining in the workpiece after extracting the mold components.

 You can then define the steps for the mold-opening process for every component in the mold model except the reference model and workpiece.

 During the mold opening analysis you can determine whether there is interference with any static components for each of the steps that you define.

 Incoming search terms:

-- core cavity extraction in creo
+- create core and cavity of typical part in creo